Investment Thesis:

 Overview:

-The investment thesis for trading technology focused ETFs is based on a tactical/strategic strategy that seeks to capitalize on the strong growth and momentum of the tech sector while dynamically managing leverage and risk.
-The approach uses a rules-based framework that adjusts exposure between non leveraged and leveraged tech ETFs depending on market conditions, volatility levels, and trend strength.
+The investment thesis for trading the technology sector is based on a tactical/strategic strategy that seeks to capitalize on the strong growth and momentum of the tech sector while dynamically managing leverage and risk.
+The approach uses a rules-based framework that adjusts exposure between non leveraged and leveraged equities depending on market conditions, volatility levels, and trend strength.
 In bullish market regimes, where the Nasdaq-100 trades above key moving averages and volatility remains moderate, the strategy favors leveraged exposure to amplify returns and benefit from compounding during sustained uptrends.
 When markets turn neutral or volatile, exposure is reduced or managed more with PUTs to preserve capital and minimize drawdowns.
 The rationale behind this approach is that the Nasdaq-100, driven by innovation and secular growth in technology and communication sectors, tends to outperform broader markets over time, providing a structural advantage to leveraged strategies when managed prudently.
 By incorporating trend analysis, volatility filters, and disciplined risk management, the strategy aims to outperform SPY, delivering higher risk-adjusted returns while protecting against large drawdowns that typically erode leveraged ETF performance in choppy markets.
 If there is a real growth scare or downturn in the US economy we have our PUTs in place to mitigate downside risk and we have the option of going risk off or into sectors/strategies where growth is less of a driving factor.

 Buying In/Entry Points